rehierl/html-outliner-spec/pseudocode.md

 1. line 66: same as 59
-1. line 71: 'Let candidateSection be the section that contains candidateSection in the outline of currentOutlineTarget' is quite unclear. should state the parent-child relationship between sections established when ..............
+1. line 71: 'Let candidateSection be the section that contains candidateSection in the outline of currentOutlineTarget' is quite unclear. should state the parent-child relationship between sections established when appending a section to another one (line 66).
 1. line 65 after 71: implies that a section always has a parent section, which is not the case once you reach a SR or SC.

-### issues-2

-1. lines 02, 27, 45:
-   push/pop stack operations are rather decoupled from each other.
+1. lines 02, 27, 45: push/pop stack operations are rather decoupled from each other.
-1. lines 36, 44:
-   the *Node.parentSection* property is only used to *remember* the section that was left when a SR was entered. is there no better method? outline hierarchy?
+1. lines 36, 44: the *Node.parentSection* property is only used to *save and
+   restore* the current section.

 ### faq-like notes